hc825b/homeworks/Embedded_System_Verification/project-proposal.md

 ### Project Goal

-Our project goal is failure condition inference for self-adaptive applications.
+Our project goal is to infer failure condition for self-adaptive applications.
 Self-adaptative applications continually sense their environments and make adaptation according to their predefined logics, and forms a reaction loop.
-Typically, developers write assertions or failure condtions over sensor values to describe the danger zone where the application will crash and hard to recover, and the assertions are checked at each reaction loop iteration.
+Typically, developers write assertions or failure condtions over sensor values checked at each reaction loop iteration.
+The assertions often describe the danger zone where the application crashes and is hard to recover.
-In this context, we want to infer another condition over sensor value that implies the violation of the assertions developers provided, but requires less iterations of the loop to trigger.
+In this context, we want to infer another condition over sensor value impling the violation of the assertions developers provided, but requires less iterations of the loop to trigger.
 Intuitively, the infered condition can be used to refine the predefined logic to